Sydney: Toponymy

 In 1788, Captain Arthur Phillip, the first governor of New South Wales, named the cove where the first British settlement was established Sydney Cove after Home Secretary Thomas Townshend, 1st Viscount Sydney.
 The cove was called Warrane by the Aboriginal inhabitants.
 Phillip considered naming the settlement Albion, but this name was never officially used.
 By 1790 Phillip and other officials were regularly calling the township Sydney.
-The town of Sydney was declared a city in 1842.
+Sydney was declared a city in 1842.

 The Gadigal (Cadigal) clan, whose territory stretches along the southern shore of Port Jackson from South Head to Darling Harbour, are the traditional owners of the land on which the British settlement was initially established, and call their territory Gadi (Cadi).
 Aboriginal clan names within the Sydney region were often formed by adding the suffix "-gal" to a word denoting the name for their territory, a specific place in their territory, a food source, or totem.
-The modern Greater Sydney area covers the traditional lands of 28 known Aboriginal clans.
+Greater Sydney covers the traditional lands of 28 known Aboriginal clans.